piechnikk/bubbles-game/README.md

 ---

-**Note**: This project was created in secondary school and serves as an example of a Three.js game.
+**Note**: This project was created in secondary school and serves as an example of a ts game.